Sybreed: History

 In 2011, Sybreed recorded and released the EP Challenger in promotion for its upcoming fourth album.
 Later that year in June, Grand left the band and was replaced on bass by Ales Campanelli.
 The band's fourth and final studio album, God Is an Automaton, was released on 24 September 2012.
 The next day, on 25 September, a music video, the band's first, was released for the song "Hightech Versus Lowlife" showing the band performing the song in studio.
 Sybreed gained some minor mainstream exposure in December 2012 when Rachel Aspe performed the song "Emma-O" on the French talent show La France a un incroyable talent.
-A music video for the song "No Wisdom Brings Solace" was released on 20 December and shows the band performing the song live at Euroblast Festival 2012.
+A music video for the song "No Wisdom Brings Solace" was released on 20 December.
 On 20 February 2013, a music video was released for the song "The Line of Least Resistance."
 Unlike the performance-centered nature of the previous two videos, the music video for "The Line of Least Resistance" is more narrative focused, following a woman who discovers she is secretly an android in disguise along with shots of the band performing the song.

 In October 2013, the band announced that singer Benjamin Nominet had left the band.
-All tour dates were cancelled and the band decided to break up.
+All tour dates were cancelled and the band decided to break up in July 2014.

+The band released a 20th anniversary remastered edition of Slave Design in 2024.
+On 10 April 2025, Sybreed released a cover of the Tears for Fears song "Shout".
+The cover is set to appear on the reissue of The Pulse of Awakening, with a planned release date of 30 May.
+The Pulse of Awakening reissue will be released alongside reissues of Antares and God Is an Automaton.

+On 13 May 2025, Sybreed announced their reunion and plan to release new music.